Leeds West and Pudsey

 Leeds West and Pudsey is a constituency in West Yorkshire represented in the House of Commons of the Parliament of the United Kingdom.
 It was created by the 2023 periodic review of Westminster constituencies and first contested at the 2024 general election.
-It is represented by Rachel Reeves of the Labour Party, who also serves as Chancellor of the Exchequer in the government of Keir Starmer.
+It is represented by Rachel Reeves of the Labour Party, who also served as Chancellor of the Exchequer in the government of Keir Starmer from 2024 to 2026.
 Reeves previously served as MP for Leeds West from 2010 to 2024.